Stroke: Underlying cause

-For hemorrhagic strokes, a CT or MRI scan with intravascular contrast may be able to identify abnormalities in the brain arteries (such as aneurysms) or other sources of bleeding, and structural MRI if this shows no cause.
-If this too does not identify an underlying reason for the bleeding, invasive cerebral angiography could be performed but this requires access to the bloodstream with an intravascular catheter and can cause further strokes as well as complications at the insertion site and this investigation is therefore reserved for specific situations.
+For hemorrhagic stroke, a CT or MRI scan with intravascular contrast may be able to identify abnormalities in the brain arteries (such as aneurysms) or other sources of bleeding, and structural MRI if this shows no cause.
+If this too does not identify an underlying reason for the bleeding, invasive cerebral angiography could be performed but this requires access to the bloodstream with an intravascular catheter and can cause further stroke as well as complications at the insertion site and this investigation is therefore reserved for specific situations.
 If there are symptoms suggesting that the hemorrhage might have occurred as a result of venous thrombosis, CT or MRI venography can be used to examine the cerebral veins.

 Misdiagnosis

-Among people with ischemic strokes, misdiagnosis occurs 2 to 26% of the time.
+Among people with ischemic stroke, misdiagnosis occurs 2 to 26% of the time.
 A "stroke chameleon" (SC) is stroke which is diagnosed as something else.

-People not having a stroke may also be misdiagnosed as a stroke.
-Giving thrombolytics (clot-busting) in such cases causes intracerebral bleeding 1 to 2% of the time, which is less than that of people with strokes.
+People not having stroke may also be misdiagnosed with the condition.
+Giving thrombolytics (clot-busting) in such cases causes intracerebral bleeding 1 to 2% of the time, which is less than that of people with stroke.
 This unnecessary treatment adds to health care costs.
 Even so, the AHA/ASA guidelines state that starting intravenous tPA in possible mimics is preferred to delaying treatment for additional testing.

-Women, African-Americans, Hispanic-Americans, Asian and Pacific Islanders are more often misdiagnosed for a condition other than stroke when in fact having a stroke.
-In addition, adults under 44 years of age are seven times more likely to have a stroke missed than are adults over 75 years of age.
+Women, African-Americans, Hispanic-Americans, Asian and Pacific Islanders are more often misdiagnosed for a condition other than stroke when in fact having stroke.
+In addition, adults under 44 years of age are seven times more likely to have stroke missed than are adults over 75 years of age.
 This is especially the case for younger people with posterior circulation infarcts.
-Some medical centers have used hyperacute MRI in experimental studies for persons initially thought to have a low likelihood of stroke.
-And in some of these persons, strokes have been found which were then treated with thrombolytic medication.
+Some medical centers have used hyperacute MRI in experimental studies for people initially thought to have a low likelihood of stroke, and in some of these people, stroke has been found which were then treated with thrombolytic medication.